willwade/AACProcessors-nodejs/README.md

 **Note**: All test commands automatically run `npm run build` first to ensure CLI tests have the required `dist/` files.
 CLI integration tests require the compiled JavaScript files to test the command-line interface.

+### 🛠️ Utility Scripts

+A wide range of utility scripts for batch processing, audio generation, and advanced analysis are available in the **[scripts/](./scripts/README.md)** directory.
+These include:
+- **Analysis**: Pageset reporting and vocabulary extraction.
+- **Audio**: Automated TTS generation and audio-enhanced pageset creation.
+- **Conversion**: TSV-to-Gridset and other format-shifting tools.
+- **Translation**: Batch translation workflows using Google, Azure, and Gemini.

 ### Development Commands

 ```bash